 The Seabrook Island Birders Stewards Program’s Commitment to You

-Come to the next Seabrook Island Birders Steward Program Training session on Friday February 28 at 3:00 pm at the Oyster Catcher Community Center.
-If you wish to join as a steward or just want more information, click here to complete a simple form.
+The 2021 Seabrook Island Birders Steward Program Training session will be a Zoom meeting with Nolan Schillerstrom from Audubon South Carolina on Friday, February 26, at 1:00 – 3:30 pm.
+If you wish to join as a steward or just want more information, email us at firstname.lastname@example.org.